Armaansaini20/React---notes-app/README.md

 # React---notes-app
-a notes app createdwith react
+a notes app created with react